|

 identified with.
 This typically occurs with anonymous

-masters or other artists whose identity is in question.
+masters or other artists whose identity has been in question.

 For example, Barthélemy d'Eyck is possibly, but